stratg5/csvparser/README.md

 - A binary is output, run the binary as above, depending on your OS
 - Note: you can also run `go run main.go`, which will run the app directly from the code

+## Running the tests

+With go installed and a terminal open to the top level directory, run `go test ./...`.
+This will run all tests.

 ## Flags

 You can pass a few different flags to make the program easier to use: